pygmystack/pygmy/docs/troubleshooting.md

     docker-compose down -v
     docker-compose up

-{% hint style='danger' %}
+!!! danger
     This will remove your whole local MySQL database and maybe existing other local created volumes (like the solr search index).
-{% endhint %}

 ### Drupal Container logs